VIGS-SLAM: Visual Inertial Gaussian Splatting SLAM

 \subsection{Tracking}

-Tracking takes sequential images online, creating a new keyframe when the optical-flow magnitude to the last keyframe exceeds a threshold.
-To limit drift from IMU pre-integration over long time intervals, we also force a new keyframe at most every $t_{\text{kf}}$ seconds.
+The tracking module processes sequential images online, creating a new keyframe when the optical-flow magnitude to the last keyframe exceeds a threshold.
+To limit drift from IMU pre-integration over long time intervals, we also force a new keyframe at least every $t_{\text{kf}}$ seconds.
 We formalize our tracking as an optimization problem where, for each keyframe $i$, we optimize camera pose $\bm{T}_i=(\bm{R}_i,\bm{p}_i)$, disparity $\bm{d}_i$, velocity $\bm{v}_i$, and IMU bias $\bm{b}_i=[\bm{b}_{g_i}^T,\bm{b}_{a_i}^T]^T$ (gyroscope $\bm{b}_{g_i}$ and accelerometer bias $\bm{b}_{a_i}$).
 In the following, we first introduce the visual and inertial residuals, followed by the optimization modules that build upon these residuals.

 \paragraph{Vision Residual} Following DROID-SLAM~\cite{teed2021droid}, we utilize a learned GRU-based update operator to predict and iteratively update the correspondence $\bm{u^{*}}_{ij}$ and its associated confidence map $\bm{w}_{ij}$ between a keyframe pair $(i, j)$.
 We jointly optimize per-keyframe camera pose $\bm{T}$ and disparity $\bm{d}$ by minimizing a reprojection error between the refined correspondence $\bm{u^{*}}_{ij}$ and that computed from the current pose and disparity.
 The vision residuals are formulated as: {